 - Ladders shall not be loaded beyond their noted weight rating.

-- Ladders must be placed on secure and level footing, not on boxes, barrels or other unstable surfaces.
-In addition, they are not to be used on ice, snow or slippery surfaces.
+- Ladders must be placed on a secure and level footing, not on boxes, barrels, or other unstable surfaces.
+In addition, they are not to be used on ice, snow, or slippery surfaces.